Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Compatibility with Emerging B5G Technologies

 Although f-FAMA demonstrates impressive performance gains, it relies on instantaneous CSI and symbol-level port switching, which currently confines it to the theoretical simulation stage.
 In contrast, s-FAMA, built upon the fundamental principles of FAMA, offers a practical multiple access approach \cite{102}. s-FAMA operates under a scenario where each user equipped with an FA selects the optimal port based on the positioning principle of FAMA, adjusting only when the statistical channel variation exceeds the threshold.
-To simplify the analysis, we assume the system setup is similar to the f-fama and we can compute the best FA port $n^*$ for the $k$-th UE:

-where $P$ is the transmitted power, $h_{k,k'}^{(n)}\triangleq [\bm{h}_{k, k'}]_n$ is the statistical channel gain and $N_0$ is the noise power.
-The results in Fig. \ref{fig:fama-2} investigate the average network rate performance of s-FAMA under finite scattering channels with Rice factor $K_{\text{rice}} = 7$ and 2 scattered paths.
-Simulation results show that s-FAMA can support more than 10 users simultaneously \cite{115}.
+To simplify the analysis, we assume the system setup is similar to the f-fama and we can compute the best FA port $n^*$ for the $m$-th user: where $P$ is the transmitted power, $h_{m,m'}^{(n)}\triangleq [\bm{h}_{m, m'}]_n$ is the statistical channel gain and $N_0$ is the noise power.
+The results in Fig. \ref{fig:fama-2} investigate the average network rate performance of s-FAMA under finite scattering channels with Rician factor $K = 7$ and $2$ scattered paths.
+Simulation results show that s-FAMA can support more than $10$ users simultaneously \cite{115}.
 In the future, we can achieve greater spectrum efficiency by combining FAMA technology with other multiple access technologies such as NOMA.

 As previously discussed, s-FAMA enables practical deployment while suffering limited multiple-access capabilities.
 Researchers aim to enhance the performance of s-FAMA while preserving its practicality, promoting the development of Compact Ultra Massive Antenna Array (CUMA), an advanced variant of s-FAMA \cite{116}.
 Instead of activating a single optimal port, CUMA activates multiple appropriate ports of a set of selected ports $\mathcal{N}$ to receive signals in the analog domain for analysis.
-In a CUMA system of $K$ users, The $k$-th receiver can separate the received signal $\bm{r}_k$ into in-phase (real part) $r^{\text{real}}_k = \underset{n \in \mathcal{N}}{\sum} \text{real} \left( r_k^{(n)} \right)$ and quadrature (imaginary part) $r^{\text{imag}}_k = \underset{n \in \mathcal{N}}{\sum} \text{imag} \left( r_k^{(n)} \right)$ components, where $r_k^{(n)} \triangleq [\bm{r}_k]_n$.
-By denoting the transmitted signal as $s_k = s_k^\text{real} + \text{j}s_k^\text{imag}$, $r_k^{\text{real}}$ can be expressed as:
+In a CUMA system of $M$ users, The $m$-th receiver can separate the received signal $\bm{r}_m$ into in-phase (real part) $r^{\text{real}}_m = \underset{n \in \mathcal{N}}{\sum} \text{real} \left( r_m^{(n)} \right)$ and quadrature (imaginary part) $r^{\text{imag}}_m = \underset{n \in \mathcal{N}}{\sum} \text{imag} \left( r_m^{(n)} \right)$ components, where $r_m^{(n)} \triangleq [\bm{r}_m]_n$.
+By denoting the transmitted signal as $s_m = s_m^\text{real} + \text{j}s_m^\text{imag}$, $r_m^{\text{real}}$ can be expressed as: